alexirpan/alexirpan.github.io/_posts/2024-11-17-late-o1-thoughts.markdown

 It was all reminiscent of an old AI scare.
 In 2017, a group from Facebook AI Research published a paper on end-to-end negotiation dialogues.
 (Research blog post [here](https://engineering.fb.com/2017/06/14/ml-applications/deal-or-no-deal-training-ai-bots-to-negotiate).)
-They landed on an item division task.
+To study this, they used an item division task.
 There is a pool of items, to be divided between the two agents.
 Each agent has a different, hidden value function on the items.
 They need to negotiate using natural language to agree on a division of the items.
-To train this, they collected a dataset of human dialogues using Mechanical Turk in the same scenario, trained a supervised learning baseline from those dialogues, then used RL to tune the dialogues to maximize reward.
+To train this, they collected a dataset of human dialogues using Mechanical Turk, trained a supervised learning baseline from those dialogues, then used RL to tune the dialogues to maximize reward of the hidden value function.
 A remarkably 2024-style paper, written 7 years ago.
 Never let anyone tell you language-agents are a new idea.

 ![MTurk interface](/public/late-o1-thoughts/turker.png)
 {: .centered }

-Unfortunately no one remembers this paper for behind ahead of the times.
+Unfortunately no one remembers this paper for being ahead of its time.
 As part of the paper, the authors noted found that letting the agents do RL against each other too much would devolve into garbage text.